 Founded in 2002, Next IT is the oldest vendor in our database that focuses solely on chat bots.
 They claim that no other provider of intelligent interface technology has completed more successful implementations for Fortune 1000 companies.

 Founded in 2014, Kore.ai is a relative newcomer into chatbots industry however it is already one of the largest players in the space.
 Kore.ai Bots Platform aims to provide a complete end-to-end solution with the features enterprises require to scale conversational chatbots.

 With offices in Europe, North America, Asia and Australia, creative virtual boasts numerous customers including numerous global financial institutions, retailers and government agencies.

 Nano Rep has tens of public references from leading corporations and claims up to 70% reduction in live-agent workload thanks to its chat bot.
 Just 2 months after we published this post listing Nanorep, they were acquired by LogMEIn which provides authentication and connectivity solutions for those who remotely connecting to networks.

 Boasting numerous Fortune 500 references, MindMeld was acquired by Cisco in March/2017 for $125 M. With Cisco’s resources, Mindmeld is one of the vendors with strongest support in the space.

 Now that you know how you will build your chatbot, it is worth thinking about where to test, analyze and deploy it.
 We have a detailed article on chatbot ecosystem that can guide you.
-In short, you can consider the messaging platforms Facebook Messenger, Whatsapp, Kik or Slack for deployment.
+An important decision is where you will deploy the chatbot.
+You can consider the messaging platforms Facebook Messenger, Whatsapp, Kik or Slack for deployment.
 Especially Facebook Messenger has been one of the dominant platforms for bots, helping Facebook team develop a deep understanding around bots.